The Free Dropbox Forms Alternative

 No Dropbox account required

-Fomr is standalone — no need for a Dropbox subscription.
+Fomr is standalone.
+No need for a Dropbox subscription.
 Build and share forms without being tied to any ecosystem.

-Fomr vs Dropbox Forms: pricing breakdown
+Fomr vs Dropbox Forms: pricing

 Dropbox Forms is included with Dropbox plans, which start at $11.99/month (Plus) for individual users.
 Business plans start at $18/month per user.
-The form features are basic and designed primarily for file requests and simple data collection — not as a standalone form builder.
+The form features are basic and designed primarily for file requests and simple data collection, not as a standalone form builder.

 If you’re paying for a Dropbox plan primarily because you need forms, Fomr offers a much more capable form builder for free.